September 22, 2011 10min read

 A permit will actually give you better peace of mind, as the Building Commission is the governing body of builders, which means they can ensure your builder is properly registered and insured and construction is compliant, achieved by reviewing documentation and by independently inspecting the work.

-There are a couple different types of permits required during your build and your builder will handle the administration of them but if you’d like to know what goes on, keep reading!
+There are a couple of different types of permits required during your build and your builder will handle the administration of them but if you’d like to know what goes on, keep reading!

 At Porter Davis, your permits are included as part of your procedure of purchase (you can grab a copy from your local display centre).

-Prior to commencement of building:
+Prior to the commencement of building:

 On completion of building work:

 A certificate of final inspection